tojochacko/UrlChecker/README.md

 * checks if the hyperlink is a valid one.
 * if the link is not valid the it spits it out to stdout.

+To Demo:
+* Fork the code to your local setup.
+* Run `node index < checkerfile` from the code directory.